This post was updated on September 17, 2017.

 Overall Impression – 3/5

-Having been here two separate times before in June 2013, June and July 2014 (two separate visits) and now again in October 2015, we’re used to the rather spooky road to get to the campground.
+Having been here a number of times, we’re used to the rather spooky road to get to the campground.
 A short distance down Van Buren Lane which is marked “No Outlet” there is a tight right hand turn immediately across the railroad tracks!
 Nothing that can’t be handled, just not what you would expect for a campground listed in the Big Rigs Best Bets directory.
 As we cross the active railroad tracks, we always hope that the crossing gates won’t activate in the middle of our turning maneuver!

 Our primary reason for staying at this campground is because of its relatively close proximity to Albany when we visit Rob’s Dad.
 We don’t consider it a destination campground, but for those visiting the area it is a relatively pleasant location.